yene/unioffice-test/README.md

 # unioffice

 Is it faster than 2000 dataentries in 15 seconds?
+Yes, by a lot.

+> Note: unioffice is not free for commercial use.